 What fun we had with Chef Matsuhisa Nobu at his own restaurant Nobu at the Nobu Hotel in the City of Dreams last week.
 Chef Nobu visited Manila and I was invited to an exclusive Japanese lunch with him.

 The lunch featured some of the Nobu specialties, including the black cod miso.
 This also happens to be my favourite Nobu specially dish.

 COOKING LESSON WITH NOBU

-I’d met several times him before.
-In fact, we have several common friends in Tokyo.
+I’d met him several times before.
+In fact, we have common friends in Tokyo.
 But this time I just could not pass up the chance to have a delicious lunch as well as to actually watch him in action.

 Yes, the famous Chef Nobu Matsuhisa was going to demonstrate how to create some of the iconic dishes served at his Nobu restaurants around the world.

 SIMPLE & EASY JAPANESE FOOD

 Many great chefs create truly delicious Japanese food.
 But personally, I believe that the genius of Nobu lies in the fact that he makes everything so simply, and yet also so simply delicious.